Grace (Falling Skies): Plot

-Mike's son Rick wakes up but doesn't recognize his father.
+Back at the school, Mike's son, Rick, doesn't recognize his father.
 Mike confronts the Skitter and threatens to kill it if it doesn't begin communicating with him.
-When the Skitter does not begin communicating with Mike, Mike thrusts his gun into the Skitter's mouth.
-The Skitter falls unconscious to the ground.
-Harris tells Anne and Mike that he found a "pressure point" near the Skitter's soft palate.
-Anne notices that interference came onto the radio both times the Skitter was provoked and theorizes that Skitters may have "radios in their heads" that they use to communicate with each other.
-However, while the Skitters communicate at radio-frequencies, their communications only have roughly the same range as a human voice, so the captured Skitter cannot alert the other aliens.
-Anne attempts to perform an autopsy on the old Skitter corpse from Pope's hideout, but it has been dead for too long, and the insides have already rotted into "mush."
+When the Skitter does not, Mike thrusts his gun into the Skitter's mouth, knocking it out unconsciously, revealing a "pressure point" near the Skitter's soft palate.
+Anne notices that interference comes onto a radio both times the Skitter is provoked and theorizes that Skitters communicate with each other in radio frequencies, so the captured Skitter cannot alert the other aliens.

-As the gang prepares to leave the motorbike store, Pope knocks Dai out and escapes on a motorcycle.
-He goes back to the sleeping Skitters and blows them up with a few grenades attached to a can of gasoline.

-Rick wakes up and reattaches the "harness" to his back.
-Scott's radio experiences interference waves at this time and Mike runs in to find Rick about to let the Skitter out.
+Rick attempts to reattach the "harness" to his back and is about to let the Skitter out before Mike stops him.
 Harris communicates with the Skitter through Rick, asking the Skitter through Rick what the Skitter wants from them.
-Mike runs over and rips the "harness" off his son, knocking his son out.
+Mike rips the "harness" off his son, knocking his son out.

-A group of armed "harnessed kids" finds Tom and the others.
-The kids fire, shooting Dai in the leg.
-Anthony suggests that they shoot back, but Tom says no. The kids move together, only shooting when there is a target.
-Tom makes a Molotov cocktail and throws it under a car.
-The kids open fire on the car.
-Hal and Anthony get away, but Tom and Dai are ambushed by a Skitter.
-Dai kills it, and they drive away.

 Tom tells Weaver that he will look for the drugs needed for the operations and then go look for Ben.
 Weaver says that if his child was still alive, nothing on earth could keep him from going after him.
 Tom and Hal talk about Ben.
 Hal mentions that he's worried that Ben will be different when he gets back.
-Tom tells Hal that Ben is strong.
-Later, Tom goes to eat and is surprised to see fresh bread.
-Margaret tells him that it's a parting gift from Pope.
-Around the table, Tom, Hal, Matt, Dai, Anthony, Anne, and Lourdes share what they are thankful for and then hold hands and pray before their meal.
-Weaver, sitting at the next table, quietly whispers along with them.